robinhood53/notebooks/README.md

 This repository will remain publicly availble as we migrate content.
 However, please be aware that Notebooks within this repository are not maintained; you should not file any issues or pull requests.

-**The currently maintained repositories for each mission are linked below**
+**The currently maintained repositories for each mission are linked below.**

 # HST Notebooks:
 - https://spacetelescope.github.io/hst_notebooks/